 5. Ten Miles Past Normal by Frances O’Roark Dowell

-This is one of my very favorite YA (Young Adult) chapter books in 2011 as it has so many interesting story lines from a coming of age story of high school Freshman Janie, to her suit-turned-blogger farmer mother, and a Civil Rights story of ordinary people turned heroes.
+This is one of my very favorite YA (Young Adult) chapter books in 2011 as it has so many interesting storylines from a coming-of-age story of high school Freshman Janie to her suit-turned-blogger farmer mother, and a Civil Rights story of ordinary people turned heroes.
 It’s this story of unsung heroes — that anyone can be a hero if they follow their heart and stand up to injustice — that is a lesson that can be reapplied again and again whether the issue is Civil Rights or bullying or anything else.
 While it seems like a hero is someone famous like Martin Luther King, Jr., I’d suspect he’d say that the heroes are the ones willing to show up and stand up to be counted.
 I hope that this is a lesson that I can somehow impart to my children. [young adult, ages 12 and up]

 I am just now starting One Crazy Summer and it looks like a fantastic read.
-But don’t take my word for it, it won a Newbery Honor Award, National Book Award Finalist and on and on and on.
-Set in Oakland, California, three sisters visit their mother who has abandoned them and hang out at a center run by the Black Panther Party.
-Though this book ties into the Civil Rights Movement, it’s a outstanding chapter book that is a literary achievement! [middle grade, ages 8 and up]
+But don’t take my word for it, it won a Newbery Honor Award, National Book Award Finalist, and on and on and on.
+Set in Oakland, California, three sisters visit their mother who has abandoned them, and hang out at a center run by the Black Panther Party.
+Though this book ties into the Civil Rights Movement, it’s an outstanding chapter book that is a literary achievement! [middle grade, ages 8 and up]

 3. They Called Themselves the KKK: The Birth of an American Terrorist Group by Susan Campbell Bartoletti